 While a good salary never hurts, it's often not the primary reason people stay in their job, regardless of industry.
 Service provider IT professionals are no exception.

-Most service provider IT pros take home close to six-figure salaries, and few are looking for new jobs
+Most service provider IT pros take home close to six-figure salaries, and few are looking for new jobs outside their companies, but money isn't what's keeping them close to home, according to the TechTarget 2012 IT salary survey.
+The main reason they're staying in their positions is that they find their jobs intellectually challenging.

 The survey of 2,279 U.S. and Canadian IT and business professionals included a subset of 100 people working for a telecom carrier or another type of IT service provider, rather than in enterprises or other organizations.